-ASICS GTC-ELITE continued to compete in various local, regional and national event in cities around the USA, including South Carolina's Greenville, Clemson and Columbia, and Winston-Salem, Charlotte and Raleigh NC.
-National competitions included the Portland Track Festival and Stumptown Twilight in Oregon and the famous Peachtree Road Race in Atlanta, GA.
+ASICS GTC-ELITE competed in multiple local, regional and national events in cities around the USA, including South Carolina's Greenville, Clemson and Columbia; North Carolina's Winston-Salem, Charlotte and Raleigh; Richmond, VA and Jacksonville, FL.
+National competitions included the Portland Track Festival and Stumptown Twilight in Oregon, the famous Peachtree Road Race in Atlanta, GA, the Great Cow Harbor 10K in Northport (Long Island), NY.

 - The program announced that two-time South Carolina AAAA State Cross Country champion Roland Hakes will be joining the post-collegiate, Olympic development program.
 Hakes, who hails from Irmo, SC, where he ran for Dutch Fork High School, graduated with a degree in History from Clemson University in May of 2016.
 He completed his Army ROTC studies and training while at Clemson and is a member of the US Army Reserve.
 He is employed by Centurion Labs, of Columbia, SC as a pharmaceutical sales representative.
 Hakes' performances as a Clemson Tiger included: 3:50.2 for 1500 meters; 8:23.5 for 3,000 meters indoor; 14:24.0 for 5,000 meters and 30:27.3 for 10,000 meters.
 He also has a personal best of 24:01 for 8K cross country.
 While running for Dutch Fork High School, Roland was twice named Gatorade Boys Runner of the Year in Cross Country for the state of South Carolina.